onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Protopia or bust
 Showing the video with daniel & brett
 & a petri dish bust graphic
+== the stakes
+- the future of life on earth depends on this - a crossroads between the 2 types of digital identity

 We’re gonna make “ought” great again